StSebastian/Getting-and-Cleaning-Data-Rep/CodeBook.md

+## Getting and Cleaning Data: Peer Assessment
+## code book

-## Steps to run the code are describe in the README.md of this GiHub Repo
+Steps to run the code are describe in the README.md of this GiHub repo

-### Dataset variable
+**Dataset variable**

 subject:        variable for subject id
     levels: 1 to 30